Operating System Support

 - System Access – control access to system resources to prevent unauthorised users

-- Error Detection and Responsde
+- Error Detection and Response

 - Accounting – collecting usage statistics and monitoring performance parameters